COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 <details>
   <summary><b>Click to expand</b></summary>
-  This week's focus was on various aspects of the project proposal, with me working on the <strong>Project Scope and Usage Scenario</strong> of the project proposal document.
+  This week's focus was on various aspects of the project proposal, with me working on the <strong>Project Scope and Usage Scenario</strong> of the project proposal document. additionally i worked on the inital design of architectures layout of our system

 </details>